-Colorado is an open-carry state with a few exceptions.
+Colorado is an open-carry state, meaning that most adults are allowed to openly carry a firearm without a permit.
+But there are exceptions to the rule.
 Denver County generally prohibits the open carry of firearms.
 And certain classes of people are forbidden from carrying a gun anywhere, including

 - convicted felons,